 - Girlish Pigtails: Daisy.

-- Idiosyncratic Episode Naming: Each episode has a Punny Name derived from an Alfred Hitchcock film.
+- Idiosyncratic Episode Naming: Several episodes have Punny Names derived from Alfred Hitchcock films.

 - Idiot Hero: Dan.